 Let’s stop here and say a “hallelujah” for short story writers like Crane, who hand us entire lives that pass in a matter of thirty or so pages yet are realer than the life you’re in fact living right now.

 The world is a bewildering, ridiculous place.
 It’s easy to forget that while you’re tying your shoes, selecting a croissant, driving the same stretch of pale gray highway for the eleven-hundredth time.
 Elizabeth Crane mines the everyday and reveals what we’re missing.
 It’s unsettling.
 It’s hilarious.
 It’s…beyond.
 And you just know she’s having a great time, because suddenly you are, too.

-Author of the forthcoming Eat Only When You’re Hungry
+Author of Eat Only When You’re Hungry

 A Hollywood Story of Star-crossed Philanderers

-“Mr. and Mrs. P Are Married”
+“Mr. and Mrs. P Are Married” By Elizabeth Crane

 Mrs. P is born on a cold day in West Virginia in 1947, eyes open, to a homemaker and a general practitioner.
 Worrying everyone terribly, she does not speak until her third birthday, when she says, I have to go.
 No one knows what this means.
 When directed toward the bathroom, she looks in and shakes her head.
 The child is immediately signed up for Catholic school.